seqeralabs/wave-cli/README.md

 ### Summary

-Wavelit allows augment existing container and build container on-the-fly so that it can be used in your Docker (replace-with-your-own-fav-container-engine) workflow.
+Wavelit allows augmenting existing containers and building containers on-the-fly so that it can be used in your Docker (replace-with-your-own-fav-container-engine) workflow.

 ### Get started